Patricia Wright - Executive Director of NJPSA

 Mary Reece, Ed.D. - Director of Special Projects

-Mary Reece is the Director of Special Projects at the Foundation for Educational Administration (FEA).
-Prior to joining FEA, Mary served as a principal, assistant principal and supervisor in a large suburban school district.
-She began her teaching career in an urban district and later worked at the New Jersey Department of Education.
-Mary has taught undergraduate and graduate courses at Rutgers University from which she has received her graduate degrees, and she has served as a mentor for many administrative interns.
-She has presented at state, national and international conferences on such diverse topics as teacher/administrative tenure, special education issues, and mentoring/induction.
-She has been an active member of local, state and national education associations, completing a term as a member of the Board of Directors of the National Association of Elementary School Principals (NAESP).
+Dr. Mary Reece is the Director of Special Projects at the Foundation for Educational Administration.
+Prior to joining FEA, Mary served as a principal, assistant principal and supervisor in Edison Township.
+She began her teaching career in Irvington, and later worked at the NJ Department of Education.
+Mary has taught undergraduate and graduate courses at Rutgers University from which she received her graduate degrees, and she has served as a mentor for many administrative interns.
+She has presented at state, national and international conferences on such diverse topics as teacher/administrative tenure, special education issues, mentoring/induction, arts education, and afterschool/extended learning.
+She has been an active member of local, state, and national education associations, completing a term on the Board of Directors of the National Association of Elementary School Principals.
 Currently, Mary is the chairperson of the Montgomery Township Environmental Commission, and a member of Sustainable Montgomery.
-She serves on the Board of Directors of Young Audiences New Jersey, and of C.A.R.E.
-(Community Action Reaches Everyone), an Edison-based community organization.
+She serves on the Board of Directors of Young Audiences - NJ, and of C.A.R.E.
+(Community Action Reaches Everyone), an Edison-based organization.
+In addition, Mary is a founder of Creative NJ, and she is the Board Chairperson of the NJ Arts Education Partnership.

 Barbara Gantwerk - Coordinator of Special Projects